Published 2014-01-11.

 scala> Option(System.getProperty("os.name")) res15: Option[java.lang.String] = Some(Windows 7)

-Because we are sure that the result is wrapped in a Some
+Because we are sure that the result is wrapped in a Some instance, we call get to retrieve it

-(we will discover soon that it usually is better to use map
+(we will discover soon that it usually is better to use map,

-or other iterators instead of calling get
+foreach or other iterators instead of calling get).

 scala> Option(System.getProperty("os.name")).get res16: java.lang.String = Windows 7

-If the environment variable is not set, Option
+If the environment variable is not set, Option will return None instead of null.

 scala> Option(System.getProperty("not.present")) res17: Option[java.lang.String] = None